About

 In 1972, Jim sold Granite Hill to Joe & Lil Cornett of West Chester, Pennsylvania.
 The Cornett’s presided over the development of Granite Hill from an active farm with a campground on the property to a full-fledged camping resort.
 They added a swimming pool their first full season and founded the Gettysburg Bluegrass Festival in 1979.
 In 1980, the Cornetts opened the Granite Hill Waterslide, which was replaced in 1997 with Granite Hill Adventure Golf.
 Along the way, many improvements to the facility were undertaken, both large and small.
 In 2002, at the time of the sale of Granite Hill to their daughter and son-in-law Cyndie Cornett Winkelmann and Rich Winkelmann , Granite Hill’s 150 acres were home to 300 sites and a internationally acclaimed bluegrass festival that had been running for over twenty years.

+When they’re not making Granite Hill shine, Cyndie and Rich stay active in their personal lives as well.
+Cyndie is an avid runner, having completed 20+ marathons, including five Boston Marathons!
+Rich is a passionate cyclist and mountain biking enthusiast, often riding through the nearby Michaux State Forest or promoting the Michaux Endurance Series, one of the longest-running mountain bike race series on the East Coast.
 In the off-season look for the Winkelmann family on skis and snowboards anywhere there is snow, but you’ll often find them at the local ski hill, Liberty Mountain Resort just 3 miles from Granite Hill!